 The photo above captures an old-time miner at his cabin built of driftwood at Nome ca. 1905.

-The First Log Cabin in Cripple Creek ca. 1891
+The First Log Cabin at Cripple Creek ca. 1891

 Sometimes a humble miner’s cabin was the first structure in what would become a great city.
 The photo above shows what is described as Old Man Topping at the “first log cabin in Cripple Creek”.
 Cripple Creek would go on to be one of the nation’s richest gold centers.